Band biography, recollections and interviews

 We also played a support gig to Ozric Tentacles early that year – we did a good job of supporting a band at the top of their game, it was a brilliant evening.

 Such rapid progress pulled others into the bands’ entourage.
 We had the lovely Stan and Matt as our roadies.
 Stan did a veg round and early gigs we were picked up in his van still with veg in the back.
-Plus partners were doing getting involved in promotion and photography.
+Plus Sue got involved in promotion and photography.

 Song writing was also a joy in 1990 and 1991, with great collaborative efforts going on.
 I vividly recall the writing session for the song Landlord.
 It was at my house and Martin had the lyrics and a melody in his head but his guitar skills at the time were not good enough to articulate the chords.